CloudNativeLinz/go-image-generator/README.md

 ## Features
 - Generate images using a JSON template for layout, fonts, and colors
 - Dynamically populate speaker, talk, and sponsor information from a YAML event file (`_data/events.yml`)
+- **Bulk generation**: Generate images for all events in `_data/events.yml` when no event ID is specified
-- Select event data by event ID using the `--id` CLI flag
+- Select event data by event ID using the `--id` CLI flag for single event generation
 - **Speaker images**: Automatically render speaker profile pictures from URLs or local files
 - **Advanced text rendering**: Support for dual speakers with title/name pairs and intelligent text wrapping
 - **Date formatting**: Automatic parsing and formatting of event dates